If you haven't signed yet, you're in the right place.

 You received a written quote, proposal, or summary sheet

 When you're here: The provider sent you something in writing — a quote summary, a one-pager, a proposal PDF, or a terms sheet.
 This is not the full binding contract yet, but it's written text you can analyze.
+Use the three tools below in order.

-Primary guide: Quote red flags →
+Step 1 — manual scan: Quote red flags →

-Also at this stage: How to decode a home security quote →
+Step 3 — interpret the results: How to decode a home security quote →

 Common mistake at this stage

 Using a clean decoder result as final clearance.
 The decoder analyzes the written text you paste — not the full binding agreement.
 A low-risk quote score does not mean the full service agreement is clean.
+Once you have the full contract, move to Stage 4.

 Stage 3